- When do children start breaking numbers?

 The first part is the multiplication of the number 925 by the number 8.
 For convenience, we write them in a column.

-In this example, we consider the multiplication of a three-digit number by a two-digit one As usual, when multiplying in a column, we will begin our actions from the rightmost column.
+As usual, when multiplying in a column, we will begin our actions from the rightmost column.
 The numbers 5 and 8 are written there, multiplying them, which will give us the number 40.
 We write the number 0 under the numbers 5 and 8.
 Do not forget to transfer 40 to the next level (tens level).
 Now multiply the numbers 2 and 8.
 We get 16.
 Do not forget to add the number 4, which remains after the previous action (when multiplying 8 and 5).
 We get the number 20.
 The number 0 is written under the number 3 next to the previous number 0, and 20 is transferred to the next digit (the rank of hundreds).
 And the last action of the first part is the multiplication of the numbers 9 and 8.
 The product of these numbers is 72.
 Add to the product the number 2 and we get the number 74.
 We write it down completely.

 The second part is the multiplication of the number 925 by the number 3.
 We will not consider this part in the same way as the previous one, but simply write the result of the product of these numbers.
 When recording the product of the numbers of the second part, it must be remembered that the recording should be started not from the rightmost column, but with an offset of one.
 In our example, the first number must be written strictly under the numbers 2, 3,0.
 See the drawing.